Great Ming Treasure Note

 A printing plate used for the production of 1 guàn banknotes.

 The first banknotes of the Ming dynasty bore the reign title of the Hongwu Emperor and were issued in the year 1375, a year prior he created the Supervisorate of Paper Money (寶鈔提舉司, bǎo chāo tí jǔ sī) to supervise their production.[10]
 The initial series of the Great Ming Tongxing Baochao (大明通行寶鈔, dà míng tōng xíng bǎo chāo) were made of mulberry bark.[11]
 Notes with the denomination of 1 guàn could be exchanged for one thousand bronze cash coins throughout all of the Ming Empire, this was illustrated by an image of a string of bronze cash coins split into ten segments, smaller denominations contained images fewer segments of the string and were issued in 100, 200, 300, 400, and 500 wén.
 The size of the 1 guàn was 36.4 × 22 cm making them the biggest paper notes ever produced in the history of China.
-All paper notes from this first series of the Great Ming Treasure Note contained the inscription that they were a valid currency issued by the Palace Secretariat (中書省, zhōng shū shěng), other texts explained that forgers would face punishment and those that expose these counterfeiters shall receive a high reward, finally the date of issuance would written with the nianhao (or reign era) first, then followed the Chinese characters for year, month, and day.[10]
+All paper notes from this first series of the Great Ming Treasure Note contained the inscription that they were a valid currency issued by the Palace Secretariat (中書省, zhōng shū shěng), other texts explained that forgers would face punishment and those that expose these counterfeiters shall receive a high reward, finally the date of issuance was written with the era name, followed by the year, month, and day.[10]
 Contrary to the paper money issued by the Song and Yuan dynasties, the Great Ming Treasure Note didn't have any geographical restrictions imposed upon them, nor did they have an expiration date.
-Paper notes issued by the Ming dynasty contained the text that they would circulate forever, possibly reflecting the idea that the Ming state would be there to accept these banknotes forever as well.[12]
+Paper notes issued by the Ming dynasty noted that they would circulate forever.[12]

 Overprinting led to severe hyperinflation and distrust of paper currency.
-The Hongzhi Emperor and Zhengde Emperor abolished the production and use of banknotes.[4]: 79 In the year 1535, 1 guàn of paper money rather than being exchanged for 1000 copper-alloy cash coins was valued at only 0.28th of a coin.[15]
+The Hongzhi Emperor and Zhengde Emperor abolished the production and use of banknotes.[4]: 79 By 1535, 1 guàn of paper money was valued at only 0.28th of a coin.[15]
 A proposal was made in 1643 to reintroduce paper money in order to finance the expenditures caused by the difficult situation that the Ming dynasty faced at the time confronted by the rebel Li Zicheng.[16]

 The Bank of England planted a small stand of mulberry trees as an homage to these banknotes in the 1920s.[12]